How do I get the most out of landing pages?

 Everything in a landing page must be concise.
 Put your unique selling proposition to action.
 In the short while the visitor will spend time on your landing page, this is your unique opportunity to explain why you are unique and deserve their attention and their business.

 Your landing page usually invites the visitor to action – to subscribe, to engage, to purchase.
 Make your page truly inviting.
 Landing pages are created via the message building tools.
 Use the same tricks and tips to make your landing pages look beautiful, attractive, focused, and trustworthy.
 Seamless with your e-mail message style.

 To put your landing pages to good use, you need to create a lot of them – every time it is fitting.
 For example, after your contact fills out a form or a survey, instead of simply displaying a text message, redirect them to a beautiful landing page with its own purpose.

 Then, by using your link tracking, and your landing page reports you can learn a lot about the interaction of your contacts with your campaigns.

 When using personalisation, you are using the information you have saved in your Flexmail database.
 But when you share a landing page externally, the landing page would not be connected to your database.
 Therefore, personalisation in your landing pages will not work when you share them via a weblink.

 Make them a part of something bigger

 Use Workflows and landing pages together to automate your e-mail campaigns.
-For example, every time a user has clicked on a landing page featuring a certain product, but has not purchased it (in web tracking they have not visited the successful purchase page) you can remind them after a certain time to give your product a second chance.
+For example, every time a user has clicked on a landing page featuring a certain product, but has not purchased it, you can remind them after a certain time to give your product a second chance.